babausse/kharon/README.md

 Charon (or Khàrôn in ancient greek) was, in the greek mythology, the ferryman to cross the Styx river.
 He decided who passed, and who didn't pass, and it's exactly what this gem does.
 It validates a hash given criterias about its keys, and let the execution of the program continue if the requirements are fulfilled, stop it if not.

+## Contact me

+For any question or advice, contact me at vincent.courtois@mycar-innovations.com.
+I'll answer as soon as possible, and thank you by advance for giving me some of your time.

 ## Requirements

 This gem was developed under Ruby 2.1.0 and needs it to work, compatibility for lower versions of Ruby might be considered soon.